(Number 3 on the 1958 Highland map - 10133 N. 6730 W.)

 John Heber & Isadora Jameson Beck Preece

 John was born May 12, 1850, in Salt Lake City to John Heber and his first wife, Elizabeth Jenkins Preece.
 His parents had crossed the plains in 1848 with the Heber C. Kimball company.
-He was living on his 160-acre homestead west of Sawyer's (Number 10?- Highland map - interactive, large) in 1880 and his homestead was perfected in August of 1883.
+He was living on his 160-acre homestead west of Sawyer's (Number 10? on the 1958 Highland map) in 1880 and his homestead was perfected in August of 1883.
 By 1889 he was married to Isadora Jameson, who was divorced from his neighbor, Peter Beck (q.v.), and they were living in Provo.
 Isadora was born May 19, 1855, in Provo, Utah.
 They had six children: John Heber, Dora Elizabeth, Alma, Lottie May, Avelena P, and Mary.
 He died May 22, 1903, and she died October 17, 1919, in Vernal and they are buried in the Rock Point Cemetery in Maeser, Utah.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society